nxvipin/sat/README.md

 # 🔐 sat

-A basic work-in-progress [SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) solver that implements the standard [DPLL algorithm]((https://en.wikipedia.org/wiki/DPLL_algorithm)) with a slightly modified unit propagation algorithm described in the paper by [Crawford & Auton](https://www.aaai.org/Papers/AAAI/1993/AAAI93-004.pdf).
-This is used as a tool to learn SAT solving techniques and I hope to upgrade this to incorporate most of the advances in this field.
-Currently this is too slow for any benchmarks and is unlikely to be useful for any practical purposes.
+A basic [SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) solver that implements the standard [DPLL algorithm]((https://en.wikipedia.org/wiki/DPLL_algorithm)) with a slightly modified unit propagation algorithm described in the paper by [Crawford & Auton](https://www.aaai.org/Papers/AAAI/1993/AAAI93-004.pdf).
 The solver expects problems to be already in the conjunctive normal form (CNF) and accepts DIMACS files as input and will print the result to STDOUT as described in the [DIMACS specification](http://www.satcompetition.org/2011/rules.pdf).
 Some test inputs are available in the `resources` directory - some of which are sourced from the [SATLIB benchmark problems](https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html).

+Currently there is a CDCL solver in the works.